JR63/3Digi-FrSky-TX-LUA-scripts/README.md

 There are a bazillion of descriptions how to program an arduino on the web.

-Use the code in the folder 3D-FrSky
+Use the code in the folder 3D-FrSky of this repository.

 I use this programming 'equipment':